List of immigration raids and arrests in the second Trump presidency: July

-On July 10, a 71 year old US citizen looking to document ICE arrests at a San Diego courthouse was herself arrested and held by federal agents for 8 hours.
+On July 10, a 71-year-old U.S. citizen looking to document ICE arrests at a San Diego courthouse was arrested and held by federal agents for 8 hours.

-On July 17, ICE arrested a 38 year old Iranian-born chiropractor outside his child's preschool in Beaverton, Oregon, breaking the window of his car and taking him to the Northwest ICE Processing Center in Tacoma.
-A search of court records turned up no criminal record for the arrested man, who lawfully entered the United States in 2017 but overstayed his student visa.
+On July 15, ICE arrested a 38-year-old Iranian-born chiropractor at his child's preschool in Beaverton, Oregon, breaking the window of his car and taking him to the Northwest ICE Processing Center in Tacoma.
+A search of court records turned up no criminal record for the arrested man, who ICE confirmed lawfully entered the United States in 2017.
+ICE claimed he overstayed his student visa, but his lawyer said that is "completely false" and that his legal status was valid.